highmatch personality asssessment

 • Ask how they tend to handle situations when things aren’t moving as quickly as they expected them to move.
 Intense people want to make things move more quickly, so you’d expect them to take steps to force the issue rather than being patient and waiting for things to get moving.

-The HighMatch Personality Assessment
+The Berke Personality Assessment

 That Job Profile is used to develop the scoring and weighting mechanism for the assessment, helping to identify whether the person is a high, medium, or low fit for the job.